mjebrahimi/EasyCompressor/README.md

 # EasyCompressor

 A compression library that implements many compression algorithms such as **LZ4, Zstd, LZMA, Snappy, Brotli, GZip, and Deflate**.
-It helps you to **improve performance by reducing Memory Usage and Network Traffic** for caching..
+It helps you to **improve performance by reducing Memory Usage and Network Traffic** for caching.

 ## Nuget Packages